ryanvs/XamGridUpdateSummary/ReadMe.md

 ## Resolved Issues

-1. Invalid Markup when using SumSummaryOperand in XAML
+1. `Invalid Markup` when using SumSummaryOperand in XAML

     I wanted to automatically apply a Sum to a column so I put the following XAML in my file.
-Unfortunately this caused an "Invalid Markup" exception where the Designer would not show any preview.
+Unfortunately this caused an `Invalid Markup` exception where the Designer would not show any preview.

     Here are the errors: